A User-driven Design Framework for Robotaxi: A USER-DRIVEN DESIGN FRAMEWORK FOR ROBOTAXIS

 \subsubsection{Driving Norm Alignment}

 Most existing approaches to autonomous driving prioritize driving performance such as safety, efficiency, and rule compliance, with limited attention to human-aligned driving behavior~\cite{ma2025aln,fraade2024being,song2025drivecritic}.
-Section \ref{F-Ethics} highlights a critical ethical concern of users in robotaxi systems: the absence of human-like driving norms, which is often overlooked in Wizard-of-Oz studies.
-Beyond rule compliance, users' trust is undermined when robotaxis fail to align with human driving norms (e.g., unnecessarily driving slowly in the fast lane), and when they cannot send or interpret common social driving signals (e.g., flashing headlights to express thanks or using short horn signals on blind or S-shaped curves to warn oncoming traffic).
-As the integration of vision-language models into end-to-end autonomous driving systems becomes increasingly prevalent~\cite{song2025drivecritic,ma2025aln,tian2024drivevlm}, we call for future research to incorporate human driving norms into robotaxis' driving and communication, enabling them to better integrate into the broader transportation ecosystem.
+Sec. \ref{F-Ethics} highlights a critical ethical concern of users in robotaxi systems: the absence of human-like driving norms, which is often overlooked in Wizard-of-Oz studies.
+For example, robotaxis cannot send or interpret common social driving signals (e.g., flashing headlights to express thanks or using short horn signals on blind or S-shaped curves to warn oncoming traffic).
+As the integration of vision-language models into end-to-end autonomous driving systems becomes increasingly prevalent~\cite{song2025drivecritic,ma2025aln,tian2024drivevlm}, we call for future research to incorporate human driving norms into robotaxis' driving and communication, enabling robotaxis to better integrate into the broader transportation ecosystem.